Shutdown Maintenance (Turnaround Maintenance)

 - Instruments recalibrations needed to meet compliance requirements

 - Evaluation of individual equipment and readiness assessment, quality assurance and control

 - Starting back of the plant in the pre-defined sequence.
-Most critical activity to ensure the plant operations are restored and production is resumed.
-Any delay herein will cause huge financial loss.
+The most critical activity is to ensure the plant operations are restored and production is resumed.
+Any delay herein will cause a huge financial loss.

-- Overall progress tracking against the baseline activities and milestones defined, and successful completion of maintenance tasks that needs to be executed in each activity
+- Overall progress tracking against the baseline activities and milestones defined, and successful completion of maintenance tasks that need to be executed in each activity

 - Monitoring the critical path of project activities, pre-requisites and sequels

 - Project communications including stakeholder communications.
-Includes periodic communications and publications of status and metrics, bottom up communications from shutdown execution team to management, top down communications from management and horizontal communication between team members and different teams.
-Project communication is very vital and dedicated team members will coordinate collection and publication of project metrics, process communications, notifications and instructions etc.
+Includes periodic communications and publications of status and metrics, bottom-up communications from the shutdown execution team to management, top-down communications from management and horizontal communication between team members and different teams.
+Project communication is very vital and dedicated team members will coordinate the collection and publication of project metrics, process communications, notifications and instructions etc.